The Fumble: The play

 On second down at the Denver eight-yard line, with the Browns needing five yards for a first down, Kosar handed the ball off to Byner on a trap play.
-With the running lane he intended to use overrun with Bronco defenders, Byner turned and headed left and found space.
+With the running lane he intended to use overrun with Broncos defenders, Byner turned and headed left and found space.
 He had the first down and saw a chance to score the tying touchdown.
 The only two defenders between him and the end zone were Broncos defensive backs Jeremiah Castille and Tony Lilly.
+Browns wide receiver, Webster Slaughter, did not block Castille.
+Browns Coach Marty Schottenheimer cited that as a reason that Castille had a clean hit on Byner.
 As Castille closed the gap to meet Byner, Byner instead of continuing to veer left straightened his run to avoid running directly into Castille.
-Although Castille did not stop Byner's progress and bring him to ground, Castille managed to knock the football out of Byner's hands at the three-yard line.
-Byner's momentum carried him forward into the end zone and colliding with Lilly.
+Although Castille did not stop Byner's progress and bring him to the ground, Castille managed to knock the football out of Byner's hands at the three-yard line.
+Byner's momentum carried him forward into the end zone, colliding with Lilly.
 Castille recovered the fumble at the three-yard line, giving the Broncos possession of the ball and preserving the seven-point edge.

 Aftermath

 The Broncos ran three plays to gain a total of nine yards while forcing the Browns to use their remaining time outs.
 On the ensuing fourth down, Broncos coach Dan Reeves had his punter, Mike Horan, take an intentional safety rather than punt out of his own end zone; Horan did as he was told and ran around in the end zone for five seconds for good measure.

-After the ensuing free kick, the Browns were thwarted on their last drive, when a Kosar Hail Mary pass came up short; the Broncos won, 38–33, and moved on to the Super Bowl.
+After the ensuing free kick, the Browns were thwarted on their last drive, when a Kosar Hail Mary pass came up short; the Broncos won, 38–33, and moved on to the Super Bowl, where they lost to the Washington Redskins, 42–10.